Dakota (fossil): Discovery and classification

 Dakota was first discovered by paleontology student Tyler Lyson on his family's North Dakota property in 1999 while he was a high school student, but he did not investigate the site in detail until 2004, when he discovered the soft tissue preservation.
 Lyson teamed with British paleontologist Phillip Manning, and the site was excavated in summer 2006.

-Manning's team used a large-scale CT scanner, provided by NASA and the Boeing Company, to generate high-resolution scans of the preserved muscles and tendons of the rear legs.
-Because the intervertebral discs which space out the spinal column of the tail have been fossilized, researchers have been able to calculate its length more accurately.
-The preservation of its muscles and tendons allow the calculation of its mass.
-The results indicate the dinosaur could likely have run at 45 km/h, faster than the estimated top speed of Tyrannosaurus rex, at 27 km/h.
+The specimen was discovered northwest of Marmarth, North Dakota, in a sandstone layer that is 6 m in thickness and had been deposited in a large point bar of a river.
+These sedimentary rocks are part of the Hell Creek Formation.
+The specimen is about 66 million years old, from the very end of the Late Cretaceous period.

-The well-preserved integument has retained its texture, and researchers have mapped it in three dimensions.
-The scales are of different sizes, and researchers speculate that their pattern may reflect the animal's coloration in life.
-For example, areas of an arm's joints are textured in what resembles a striped pattern.
-This fossil's examination was the subject of Dino Autopsy, a documentary aired on National Geographic Channel on December 9, 2007.
+The specimen was previously housed at the Marmarth Research Foundation (MRF) under the catalog number MRF-3.
+In 2016, the State of North Dakota became the owner, and the specimen is now permanently part of the collection of the North Dakota Geological Survey under the specimen number NDGS 2000.
+As of 2022, preparation of the specimen has not yet been completed.

-The specimen was previously housed at the Marmarth Research Foundation (MRF) under the catalog number MRF-3, but now it is permanently part of the collection of the North Dakota Geological Survey located at the State of North Dakota, under the specimen number/catalogue NDGS 2000.
+Initially, Dakota has been assigned to an undetermined species of Edmontosaurus (Edmontosaurus sp.).
+In 2025, Paul Sereno and colleagues listed it as Edmontosaurus cf. annectens, meaning that it compares well with the species Edmontosaurus annectens but cannot be assigned to it with certainty.